oVirt/pthreading/README.md

 pthreading.monkey_patch()
 ```

-This would hack the Linux-native threading module, and make it use Linux-native POSIX synchronization objects.
+This would hack the Linux-native threading module, and make it use
+Linux-native POSIX synchronization objects.

+## Acknowledgements

-The pthreading code was originally written as part of Vdsm by Cyril Plisko, Saggi Mizrahi and others.
-For questions, comments and patches please contact vdsm-devel.
+The pthreading code was originally written as part of Vdsm by Cyril
+Plisko, Saggi Mizrahi and others.
+For questions, comments and patches
+please contact vdsm-devel.